NativeScript/firebase/packages/firebase-admob/README.md

 bannerView.load()
 ```

-### Add an Interstitial Ad
+### Add an Interstitial ad

 Interstitial ads are full-screen ads that cover the interface of an app until closed by the user.
 They're best used at natural pauses in the flow of an app's execution, such as between levels of a game or just after a task is completed.

-#### Use test ads when in development mode
+#### Testing an Interstitial ad in development

->**Note:** When developing your app, make sure you use test ads rather than live, production ads.
+>**Note:** When your app is in development mode, make sure you use test ads rather than live, production ads.
 Failure to do so can lead to suspension of your account.

 To enable dedicated test ad unit ID, visit the links below: